ceph/ceph-csi/docs/design/proposals/creds-from-kms.md

 ## Proposal

-Ceph-CSI supports several KMS implementations for storing and fetching DEKs (Data Encryption Keys) to support encryption of RBD volumes.
+Ceph-CSI supports several KMS implementations for storing and fetching DEKs (Data Encryption Keys) used for RBD volume encryption.
-Focus of this proposal is to extend the existing KMS implementation to fetch Ceph User credentials used for creating, deleting, mapping and resizing RBD volumes.
+The focus of this proposal is to leverage existing KMS implementation to support obtaining Ceph user keyring used while creating, deleting, mapping and resizing RBD volumes.

 ### Benefits

-- For Ceph-CSI setup where Ceph is deployed externally, either as a standalone or through Rook, one needs to manually obtain the Ceph user keyring(s) and create the K8s required secrets.
-With this feature, sensitive keyring(s) can be stored securely in an external secret management system such as Hashicorp Vault, AWS Secret Manager, etc. and have Ceph-CSI pull these sensitive keys directly from them.
+- For scenarios where Ceph is deployed externally, either as a standalone or through Rook, one needs to obtain the Ceph keyring(s) and manually create the K8s secrets needed by Ceph-CSI.
+With this feature, sensitive keyring(s) can be stored securely in an external secret management system such as Hashicorp Vault, AWS Secret Manager, etc., and have Ceph-CSI pull these keys directly from them.
-- Provides additional security in comparison with K8s secrets, which are relatively easy to access and store sensitive secrets as unencrypted based64 encoded text.
+- More secure compared to K8s secrets, which are relatively easy to access and store sensitive secrets as unencrypted based64 encoded text.

-### Drawback
+### Drawbacks

-Adds additional overhead as on each CSI RPC call a request is made to KMS for fetching credentials.
+- Adds additional overhead as on each CSI RPC call a request is made to KMS for fetching credentials.
+- Possible risk of hitting the KMS rate limit

 ## Extending existing implementation

-> ### Deviation from existing approach
->
-> - *StorageClass* parameters, such as `encryptionKMSID`,
-> cannot be used in case of credentials as
-> they are not passed in all CSI requests e.g. DeleteVolumeRequest.
-> - Similarly, using K8s namespace as tenant name for KMS wouldn’t
-> be possible as this information not included as part of all CSI requests.

-- KMS ID is expected to be present as part of provisioner, node-stage, controller-expand secrets, along with Ceph userID.
+- KMS ID is  provided as part of the provisioner, node-stage, and controller-expand secrets, along with Ceph `userID`, as shown below.
+  Having this information as part of *StorageClass* parameters, like using the `encryptionKMSID` key for volume encryption, wouldn't work as these parameters are not passed to all CSI RPCs, e.g. `DeleteVolume`.

 ```yaml
 apiVersion: v1